BOTOX® / Xeomin® / Dysport®

 How Does BOTOX® / Xeomin® / Dysport® Work?

-We tend to learn facial habits as we grow up, facial expressions that become habitual, and over the years start creating permanent lines.
-BOTOX®, Xeomin® and Dysport® injections don’t totally stop all muscle movement; they just relax the muscles and allow the skin to become smoother.
+We tend to learn facial habits as we grow up.
+Facial expressions that become habitual, and over the years start creating permanent lines.
+BOTOX®, Xeomin® and Dysport® injections don’t completely stop all muscle movement; they just relax the muscles and allow the skin to become smoother.
 This gives us a refreshed look, as if we had a good night’s sleep and feel in a good mood.

 What Can I Expect During Treatment?

 Using a very fine needle, the injectable is placed directly into facial muscles that are causing furrows and lines.
 No anesthetic is required, but some doctors numb the area to be injected with ice packs or a topical anesthetic cream.
-Results can usually be seen within a few days and typically last up to 4-6 months.
+Patients can usually see results within a few days and typically last up to 4-6 months.
 In some cases, areas that are treated on a regular basis may retain results longer.

 How Many Botox® Treatments Will I Need?